May 4, 2021

 While Dell is releasing a patch (a fixed driver), note that the certificate was not yet revoked (at the time of writing).
 This is not considered best practice since the vulnerable driver can still be used in a BYOVD attack as mentioned earlier.
 Please see the Dell Security Advisory for complete remediation details.

 These high severity vulnerabilities, which have been present in Dell devices since 2009, affect hundreds of millions of devices and millions of users worldwide.
-Similar to a previous vulnerability which was hidden for many years, the impact this could have on users and enterprises that fail to patch is far reaching and significant.
+Similar to a previous vulnerability that was hidden for many years, the impact this could have on users and enterprises that fail to patch is far-reaching and significant.

-We (Avertium) would like to thank SentinelOne and Dell for their approach for this disclosure and for remediating the vulnerabilities.
+We (Avertium) would like to thank SentinelOne and Dell for their approach to this disclosure and for remediating the vulnerabilities.

 We would like to thank SentinelOne and SentinelLabs for their research into this vulnerability.
 We know that many of our customers have Dell Technology deployed within their enterprise and thought it prudent to share this alert.
 The original information can be found here.